ramesaliyev/numerica/README.md

         - Newton-Raphson
         - Secant
     - 2- Matrix Operations
+      - Basic Operations
         - Matrix Definition
         - Creating an Identity Matrix by n
         - Getting Dimensions of a Matrix
         - Transpose of a Matrix
-      - Concat Matrices
-      - Concat Matrices in Vertical Axis
       - Finding Inverse of a Matrix
         - Gauss-Jordan Method
+      - Utils
+        - Concat Matrices by Row (Horizontal)
+        - Concat Matrices by Column (Vertical)
+        - Map a Row of Matrix
+        - Map all Matrix Cells
+        - Is Matrix Check
+        - Slice Matrix Vertically
     - 3- Solving Systems of Linear Equations
     - 4- Solving Systems of Nonlinear Equations
     - 5- Numerical Integration